Viewing Downloaded CHM Files

 If your customers are having problems accessing your CHM files, you have the following options:

-2. Make sure your software's installer installs CHM files locally rather than on the network.
+2. Make sure your software’s installer installs CHM files locally rather than on the network.
 Then they will always work.
+The fact that your installer was downloaded has no impact on the CHM files it installs.

-3. Use the WinHelp format instead of HTML Help (CHM).
+4. Use the WinHelp format instead of HTML Help (CHM).
 You can make this choice in Project Options in HelpScribble.
 WinHelp HLP files are not affected by this security issue.
 WinHelp files work out of the box on Windows 95, 98, ME, NT4, 2000, and XP.
 On Windows Vista, 7, 8, and 8.1, the WinHelp viewer is a separate download.
 Windows 10 and 11 do not support WinHelp.

 About HelpScribble